Egnyte Secure and Govern now provides two different types of Content Safeguard Policies. These are Restriction Policies and Exception Policies.

 These policies are configured using any combination of restrictions including content classification, risk score and location (folders)

-• Folder/File links - Content Safeguard policies restrict file links only.
+- Folder/File links - Content Safeguard policies restrict file links only.
 Users still can create folder links, but recipients may not be able to download or preview files matching the policy.

-How do Content Safeguard Exception policies work?
+How Do Content Safeguard Exception Policies Work?

-• Folder/File links - Content Safeguard policies restrict file links only.
+- Folder/File links - Content Safeguard policies restrict file links only.
 Users still can create folder links, but recipients may not be able to download or preview files matching the policy

 Warn Policy

 When creating a link to a file, all link security levels for the file will be available as options in the dropdown.
-However, any link option that doesn’t meet the allowed link security levels for the file, will have a warning message stating the link type is “Not Recommended”.
+However, any link option that does not meet the allowed link security levels for the file, will have a warning message stating the link type is Not Recommended.
 Users can still create a file link using the less secure method.

-When creating a link to a folder, you will see a warning message stating the link type is “Not Recommended”.
+When creating a link to a folder, a warning message stating the link type is Not Recommended will be displayed.
 Users can still create a folder link using the less secure method.
 All files within the folder will be viewable by link recipients.

 Block Policy